-Are you considering moving to Jacksonville, FL?
-Known as the largest city in the Sunshine State (and largest city in the continental U.S.), Jax boasts over 850 square miles of stunning beaches, thrilling attractions and natural beauty.
-The city’s distinct neighborhoods also provide the perfect destination for young professionals, families and retirees.
+Are you considering a move to Jacksonville, FL?
+Known as the largest city in the Sunshine State (and largest city in the continental U.S.), JAX, as the city is known by the locals, boasts over 850 square miles of stunning beaches, thrilling attractions and natural beauty.
+The city’s distinct neighborhoods provide the perfect destination for young professionals, families and retirees.

 Whether you’re seeking beautiful coastlines, top-notch restaurants or unique, cultural communities, it’s time to experience all that Jax has to offer.
 We put together eight reasons why relocating to Jacksonville could be the right move for you.

 1. Jacksonville is a world-class arts destination.

 If you’re moving to Jacksonville, FL, it won’t take you long to discover that music and art are everywhere.
 It’s the birthplace of Southern rock and home to a strong tradition of jazz and blues.

 From music festivals to classical shows, your entertainment options are endless on this side of the Sunshine State.

 See why Jacksonville lives among the top 25 arts destinations in the U.S:

 Held every Memorial Day weekend, the Jacksonville Jazz Festival is one of the largest festivals in the country.
 Spanning 15 blocks downtown, the festival features live jazz, local food and a vibrant street atmosphere.
 The best part?
 It’s free!

 Jacksonville’s MOSH features Northeast Florida’s cultural history, interactive exhibits and the Bryan-Gooding Planetarium–the largest single-lens planetarium in the world.
 Visitors can attend a cosmic concert, a guided tour along the St. Johns River or host their own parties.